OpenNMT/OpenNMT/README.md

 Language Models](http://arxiv.org/abs/1508.06615), Kim et al. AAAI 2016.

 This project is maintained by [Yoon Kim](http://people.fas.harvard.edu/~yoonkim).
-Feel free to [email](yoonkim@seas.harvard.edu) with any questions or post them on the issues page.
+Feel free to post any questions/issues on the issues page.

 ### Dependencies